pkdone/sharded-mongodb-docker/README.md

 # Example Containerised MongoDB Sharded Cluster Project

-A project to build and run a MongoDB Sharded Cluster in a local laptop/PC environment with each MongoDB component (_Mongod_, _Mongos_) running in a separate Docker container.
+A project requiring a single command to build and run a MongoDB Sharded Cluster in a local laptop/PC environment with each MongoDB component (_Mongod_, _Mongos_) running in a separate Docker container.
 Uses a [Docker](https://docs.docker.com/) [Compose](https://docs.docker.com/compose/overview/) project to launch the sharded [MongoDB cluster](https://docs.mongodb.com/manual/sharding/) containerised deployment.

 Each element in the deployment topology (9 _Mongod_ processes for the 2 shard replica sets and the _configdb_ replica set + 2 _Mongos_ processes) runs in its own Docker container and all the containers are visible to each other on the same _internal_ network.
 Once running, the MongoDB cluster is accessible directly from your laptop/PC, via localhost forwarded ports 27107 & 27108 which connect to each of the two Mongos processes respectively.